samirtahir91/github-app-operator/README.md

 - Stores the access token in a secret specified by `accessTokenSecret`.

 ### Private Key Retrieval Options
+> [!TIP]
+> There is a sample constraint template and constraint for Gatekeeper to restrict the type of private key source in the `gatekeeper-policy` folder since we can't restrict it to be unique in the GithubApp CRD.

 #### 1. Using a Kubernetes Secret
 - **Configuration:**